 Dinner took place at Kalina, which I have to say, was excellent.
 Dinner for 2 was under £90.
 To end our evening, we went back to the hotel, and enjoyed one last cocktail before bed.
 We thought the bar was really comfortable and we didn’t want to be anywhere else.

 Our Sunday was quite short, as we had a lunchtime flight back to London.
 So we actually slept 11 hours and just about made it to breakfast, which was really quite fantastic.
-As we had missed out a bit the day before, we decided to make up for it!
+As we had missed out a bit the day before, we decided to make up for it.

 We spent the last hours we had before our car arrived just wandering around.
 Prague was the city that brought Mr. O and I together – and whilst we had no memories together, we made sure we created some new ones this time around.
 We have the perfect weekend in Prague.

 Sleep: At the Four Seasons Prague, where rooms start from €330 per night (£230).